chiararomanengo/SHREC2022/README.md

 - Clean but with local deformations.

 ### Ground truth and mandatory output
-The participants were asked to return, for the $i$-th point cloud, a file "pointCloudi\_prediction.txt"; the corresponding ground truth file is named "GTpointCloudi.txt".
+The participants were asked to return, for the i-th point cloud, a file "pointCloudi\_prediction.txt"; the corresponding ground truth file is named "GTpointCloudi.txt".

 Each of such files contains a column vector.
 The first entry is the primitive type: 1=plane, 2=cylinder, 3=sphere, 4=cone, 5=torus.
 The remaining entries depends on the primitive type:
 - *Plane*.
 The vector lists the unit normal vector and a point sampled on the plane.
 For example, "GTpointCloud1.txt" in the training set is sampled from a plane having unit normal vector